strandfield/libscript-docs/about.md

 nav_order: 99
 ---

-This is the `cpptok` documentation website.
+This is the `libscript` documentation website.

 It was generated using Jekyll and the Just the Docs template.